nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 <p>The font driver has a hinting machine of its own.
 For example, with TrueType fonts, it makes sense to use data from the SFNT &lsquo;gasp&rsquo; table only if the native TrueType hinting engine (with the bytecode interpreter) is available and active.</p>
 </td></tr>
 <tr><td class="val" id="ft_face_flag_cid_keyed">FT_FACE_FLAG_CID_KEYED</td><td class="desc">
 <p>The face is CID-keyed.
 In that case, the face is not accessed by glyph indices but by CID values.
 For subsetted CID-keyed fonts this has the consequence that not all index values are a valid argument to <a href="../ft2-base_interface/#ft_load_glyph">FT_Load_Glyph</a>.
-Only the CID values for which corresponding glyphs in the subsetted font exist make &lsquo;FT_Load_Glyph&rsquo; return successfully; in all other cases you get an &lsquo;FT_Err_Invalid_Argument&rsquo; error.</p>
+Only the CID values for which corresponding glyphs in the subsetted font exist make <code>FT_Load_Glyph</code> return successfully; in all other cases you get an <code>FT_Err_Invalid_Argument</code> error.</p>
-<p>Note that CID-keyed fonts that are in an SFNT wrapper (this is, all OpenType/CFF fonts) don't have this flag set since the glyphs are accessed in the normal way (using contiguous indices); the &lsquo;CID-ness&rsquo; isn't visible to the application.</p>
+<p>Note that CID-keyed fonts that are in an SFNT wrapper (this is, all OpenType/CFF fonts) don't have this flag set since the glyphs are accessed in the normal way (using contiguous indices); the <code>CID-ness</code> isn't visible to the application.</p>
 </td></tr>
 <tr><td class="val" id="ft_face_flag_tricky">FT_FACE_FLAG_TRICKY</td><td class="desc">
 <p>The face is &lsquo;tricky&rsquo;, this is, it always needs the font format's native hinting engine to get a reasonable result.
-A typical example is the old Chinese font &lsquo;mingli.ttf&rsquo; (but not &lsquo;mingliu.ttc&rsquo;) that uses TrueType bytecode instructions to move and scale all of its subglyphs.</p>
+A typical example is the old Chinese font <code>mingli.ttf</code> (but not <code>mingliu.ttc</code>) that uses TrueType bytecode instructions to move and scale all of its subglyphs.</p>
 <p>It is not possible to auto-hint such fonts using <a href="../ft2-base_interface/#ft_load_xxx">FT_LOAD_FORCE_AUTOHINT</a>; it will also ignore <a href="../ft2-base_interface/#ft_load_xxx">FT_LOAD_NO_HINTING</a>.
 You have to set both <a href="../ft2-base_interface/#ft_load_xxx">FT_LOAD_NO_HINTING</a> and <a href="../ft2-base_interface/#ft_load_xxx">FT_LOAD_NO_AUTOHINT</a> to really disable hinting; however, you probably never want this except for demonstration purposes.</p>
-<p>Currently, there are about a dozen TrueType fonts in the list of tricky fonts; they are hard-coded in file &lsquo;ttobjs.c&rsquo;.</p>
+<p>Currently, there are about a dozen TrueType fonts in the list of tricky fonts; they are hard-coded in file <code>ttobjs.c</code>.</p>
 </td></tr>
 <tr><td class="val" id="ft_face_flag_color">FT_FACE_FLAG_COLOR</td><td class="desc">
 <p>[Since 2.5.1] The face has color glyph tables.
 See <a href="../ft2-base_interface/#ft_load_xxx">FT_LOAD_COLOR</a> for more information.</p>